 About this Skill

-Perfect for Python-based Content Creation Agents needing Slack-optimized animated GIF generation. slack-gif-creator is an AI agent skill providing a toolkit with utilities and knowledge for creating animated GIFs optimized for Slack.
-It offers specific constraints, validation tools, and a core workflow using GIFBuilder and the Python Imaging Library (PIL).
+Perfect for Visual Content Agents needing advanced animated GIF creation capabilities for Slack. slack-gif-creator is a toolkit for creating animated GIFs optimized for Slack, providing constraints, validation tools, and animation concepts for developers.

 Features